NLnetLabs/krill-manual/source/install-and-run.rst

 ..
 Note:: As a rule we test every release candidate ourselves in our own
-       production environment and only do the actual release for a new version when we are confident that there are no remaining issues.
+       production environment and only do the actual release for a new version when we are confident that there are no issues.

        But, we really appreciate it if Krill users test out release candidates and let us know if they have any questions, comments,